 Latent variable models allow for the empirical assessment of how the different observed pieces of data relate to one another through their association with the estimated latent trait.
-Even computationally simple additive scales are models that represent an underling latent concept.
-Additive scales require the same process of assessment as more computational difficult latent variable approaches (van Schuur 2003).
+Even computationally simple additive scales are models that represent an underlying latent concept.
+Additive scales require the same process of assessment as more computationally difficult latent variable approaches (van Schuur, 2003).
 We discuss these additive scaling models as a starting point for thinking about estimating latent variable models more generally, because these models share the same set of assumptions.
 New computationally sophisticated latent variable models allow the researcher to relax these assumptions in conceptually meaningful ways.

-The particular examples of latent variable models that we review in this chapter have been applied across a variety of subfields, encompassing the study of political ideology (Barbera 2015; Bond and Messing 2015; Martin and Quinn 2002; Caughey and Warshaw 2015;
+The particular examples of latent variable models that we review in this chapter have been applied across a variety of subfields, encompassing the study of political ideology (Barbera, 2015; Bond and Messing, 2015; Martin and Quinn, 2002; Martin et al. 2005; Caughey and Warshaw, 2015; Konig et al., 2013; Pan and Xu, 2018; Treier and Hillygus, 2009; Windett et al., 2015), political attitudes, knowledge and preferences (Blaydes and Linzer, 2008; Pérez, 2011; Jessee, 2017; Stegmueller, 2011, 2013), regime institutions (Treier and Jackman, 2008; Pemstein et al., 2010; Kenwick, 2018, Gandhi and Sumner, 2019), UN voting positions (Voeten, 2000), human rights abuse (Schnakenberg and Fariss, 2014; Fariss, 2014, 2019; Fariss et al., 2020), human rights treaty embeddedness (Fariss, 2018b,a), judicial independence (Linzer and Staton, 2016), demographic variables (Anders et al., forthcoming), and institutional transparency (Hollyer et al., 2014).
+We discuss several latent variable models that are capable of accommodating different forms of conceptual dependencies between units, in particular temporal interdependence in time-series cross-sectional data.

-Primary contributors include Campbell (1960); Campbell and Fiske (1959); Campbell and Ross (1968); Cook and Campbell (1979); Shadish (2010); Shadish, Cook and Campbell (2001).
-However, the conceptual meaning of the terms used in these article have evolved over time.
-As Jackman (2008) notes, "there are several species of measurement validity.
-But at least in the context of latent variables, the term 'construct validity' has lost much of the specificity it once had, and today is an umbrella term of sorts."
-We use the term construct validity in this way and point out specific sub-types where appropriate.
-We note further that different fields and subfields use the various construct validity terms in different ways, which has lead to some confusion when translating across terms.
-Adcock and Collier (2001) review this issue in brief, but like them, we leave a full accounting for the agreement and disagreement of overlapping validity concepts to future work.
-Kōnig, Marbach and Osnabrügge 2013; Pan and Xu 2018; Treier and Hillygus 2009; Windett, Harden and Hall 2015), political attitudes, knowledge, and preferences (Blaydes and Linzer 2008; Pérez 2011; Jesse 2017; Stegmueller 2011, 2013), regime institutions (Treier and Jackman 2008; Pemstein, Meserve and Melton 2010; Kenwick 2018), UN voting positions (Voeten 2000), human rights abuse (Schnakenberg and Fariss 2014; Fariss 2014, 2019; Fariss, Kenwick and Reuning 2020), human rights treaty embeddedness (Fariss 2018b,a), judicial independence (Linzer and Staton 2016), and institutional transparency (Hollyer, Rosendorff and Vreeland 2014).
-We discuss several latent variable models that are capable of accommodating different forms of conceptual dependencies between units, in particular, temporal interdependence in time-series, cross-sectional data.
-We provide examples that build on insights from a recently published article on temporal dependence and sudden temporal changes in time series cross sectional data (Reuning, Kenwick and Fariss 2019).
+We provide examples that build on insights from a recently published article on temporal dependence and sudden temporal changes in time-series cross-sectional data (Reuning et al., 2019).

-After discussing the measurement process and construct validity in more detail (Section 2), and laying out different dynamics of latent variables (Section 3) we highlight places that we believe are ripe for future research.
-In particular we discuss new ways to theoretically include time in latent variable models (Section 4.1), ways to scale expert surveys (Section 4.2), the use of Multiple-Indicator-Multiple-Causes models (Section 4.3), and issues with different model fit statistics (Section 4.4).
-Finally we end with a list of recommendations for the applied researcher using latent variable models (section 4.5).
+After discussing the measurement process and construct validity in more detail and laying out different dynamics of latent variables, we highlight places that we believe are ripe for future research.
+In particular, we discuss new ways to theoretically include time in latent variable models, ways to scale expert surveys, the use of Multiple-Indicator-Multiple-Causes models and issues with different model fit statistics.
+Finally, we end with a list of recommendations for the applied researcher using latent variable models.